Cheese Fondue Ideas

 In Switzerland, fondue is typically served as the main dish—not as a first course or appetizer.
 It is plenty hearty, especially if you serve a variety of breads, vegetables and fruits as cheese fondue dippers.

 Cheese fondue is very easy to make because it only has a few ingredients.
-In this video, Swiss chef Heinrich Rapp of the Culinary Institute of America demonstrates the classic way to prepare a savory fondue.
+In this video, Chef Roland Fürst of the New Glarus Hotel in New Glarus, Wisconsin, demonstrates the classic way to prepare a savory fondue.

 Beer Cheese Fondue?